CharlesMangwa/react-native-simple-kit/README.md

 Flow is used to type check our JavaScript statically, make sure to use the same version as React Native!

+⚠️ Each time you add a new library to the project, don't forget to add its interface definitions if they exist (check here) like this: flow-typed install foo@1.2.3 or just create it if they don't as follow: flow-typed create-stub foo.

 ##### Use

 The idea is: whenever you use a function, a module, a class, etc, you have to type both its input and output.
 For instance: